I've got the brains. You've got the looks.

 The usage of type in reference to a kind of person finds its way in Filipino as tipo.
 Siya ang tipong babaeng...
 Ang tipo kong lalake...

 Are types evolutionary products?
 What were the types apparent early on in Western literature?
 A quite noticeable Graeco-Roman type is that of the treacherous.
 There are treacherous gods and men.
-Treacherous gods and goddesses become acceptable, because they can hardly be stopped anyway by mortals.
-Treacherous men are loathed by the gods, as Canlas points, not because treachery is immoral, but because gods deem mortals unworthy of appropriating the divine aspect of treachery.
+There is treacherous Clytemnestera.
+There was the witch Medea.
+There are unfaithful spouses.

 What are the classical types of beauty?
 White arms and flashing eyes indicate types of beauty in Greek literature, such as Homer's poems.
 Post-Spanish Ilocano poetry itself would exalt the napudaw and the naraniag.
 The Ilocano praising of the naraniag is really a Spaniard-induced thing.
 As Dr. Lucero stated in her Iloko Folk Literature dissertation, the name Laoag for the Ilocos Norte capital only came because Spaniard commanded the natives to clear (clear, bright=lawag) off trees.